blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 **MacMolPlt* window with the initial structure for butadiene.*
 ```

 The above initial structure is rough sketch.
 We will need to calculate the correct structure by creating an input file for *GAMESS*.
-Click on `Subwindow` $\rightarrow$ `Input Builder` and set the following parameters:
+Click on `Subwindow` → `Input Builder` and set the following parameters:

 - In the `Control` section, set `Run Type` to `Optimization`.
 This will instruct *GAMESS* that we are doing a calculation to find the optimizes molecular geometry.